 1. Get a full night of sleep.
-Nothing seems to recharge our brains, intellect, and emotions better than a good night’s sleep.
+Ever notice how things feel better after a good night’s sleep?!
+Nothing seems to recharge our brains, intellect, and emotions better than a full night’s sleep.
 A regular bedtime and wake up time can help to ensure you’re getting enough sleep.
 Everyone has an optimum amount of sleep.
 Try to get yours each night.

 2. Build routines.
-Routines eliminate a lot of decision-making.
+Routines eliminate a lot of decision-making and stress.
 Pay your bills every Saturday afternoon.
 Have a morning routine from the moment your feet hit the floor until you’re out the front door.
 The more decisions you can eliminate, the more mental energy you’ll have for the things that really matter.

 4. Give yourself regular breaks.
 Taking regular breaks results in getting more done.
 Even short breaks provide a mental and physical boost.
 A 15-minute break every 90 to 120 minutes seems to be best for most people.
 Experiment with different schedules.